klyed/hivesmartchain/docs/reference/wasm.md

 # WASM Contracts

-Burrow supports experimental [ewasm](https://github.com/ewasm/design) contracts.
+HiveSmartChain supports experimental [ewasm](https://github.com/ewasm/design) contracts.
-Any contract which can be compiled using [Solang](https://github.com/hyperledger-labs/solang) can run on Burrow.
+Any contract which can be compiled using [Solang](https://github.com/hyperledger-labs/solang) can run on HiveSmartChain.

 ## How to use